This post was updated on 2026-04-20 using improved benchmarks of the sandisk card. You can find the original article on the Wayback Machine

 Conclusion

 All cards are very close in performance and nowhere near saturating the PCIe interface.
 The ADATA usually seems to be slightly faster than the Lexar.
-Looking at the Comparison Of Bests, the Sandisk seems to be WAY faster in some cases, but further tests are needed to see if that holds on average.
-If it does, I’d probably recommend the Sandisk.
-But with numbers that close, you should probably just use the one you think lasts the longest or the one which has the best warranty.
+Looking at the Comparison Of Bests, the Sandisk seems to be WAY faster in some cases, but with numbers that close, you should probably just use the one you think lasts the longest or the one which has the best warranty.

 Nintendo Switch 2